SciTech-IITH/RoomBooking/READme.md

+# Purpose
+1. To quickly generate the Documents needed by the Gymkhana and the Room Booking office to book a room.

 # Instructions
 1. Edit only line-3 to line-21
 2. The coordinates of the entiries are locked in so dont change those numbers